Order No. 227: History

 During the first part of the war on the Eastern Front, the Soviets suffered heavy losses along with mass retreat and desertion.
 Stalin released order No. 227 intending to re-establish discipline in the Red Army in the battle against the Wehrmacht and Waffen-SS:

 It goes on to state that The Supreme General Headquarters of the Red Army commands:

 Effect

 Marshal of the Soviet Union, Aleksandr Vasilevsky, wrote: "...Order N 227 is one of the most powerful documents of the war years due to its patriotic and emotional content... the document was motivated by rough and dark times... while reading it we were thinking to ourselves if we were doing everything it takes to win the battle."

-No commander had the right to retreat without an order.
-Anyone who did so was subject to a military tribunal of the corresponding seniority level.